'Almost ringing': St. Antony's Orthodox Church installing new bell tower

 Markings show the bell was made in the St. Louis area in 1883, but before St. Antony it was in a school in southeast Oklahoma, Eber said.

-Although the bell may have come long before the tower in this process, Eber said he's thrilled to add to the church's history.
-Formerly the University Baptist Church, St. Antony's will be recognizable from both directions on 6th Street thanks to the new tower.
+Although the bell may have come long before the tower in this process, Eber said he’s thrilled to add to the church’s history.
+Formerly the University Baptist Church, St. Antony’s will be recognizable from both directions on Sixth Street thanks to the tower.

-Eber said there's more to the final product than eye candy for the church.
+Eber said there’s more to the final product than a new look for the church.